innot/AdvPiStepper/README.md

 # AdvPiStepper
 AdvPiStepper is a driver for all kinds of stepper motors, written in Python for the Raspberry Pi, using the pigpio library.

+**ATTENTION** this program is not finished.
+It was uploaded to GitHub as a backup.
+Feel free to look at the source code and give feedback, but do not expect it to work in any shape or form.

 ## Features
 * Uses acceleration and deceleration ramps.